AllyTechEngineering/holding_cabinet_two/Docs/complete_mode.md

 timed run's countdown reaches 0:00.
 Mode during `Run-Active` opens the run-edit path instead.
 Pressing Enter at `Complete-Decision` confirms completion and stops heat immediately.
+If the user opened this screen by pressing Enter during `Run-Active`, Mode (No) returns directly to `Run-Active`.
+The proof continues with the same confirmed temperature and remaining time.
+If the countdown reached 0:00 automatically, Mode follows the existing `SetTemp-Decision` path.

 | Pos | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|